Find flaky tests #

 5. Cross-check the environment with channels #

-If the measurement is wild but the DUT is fine, the cause is usually environmental.
+If the measurement is wild but the UUT is fine, the cause is usually environmental.
 Open /channels, find the session ID from the failing run's detail page, and look at any power-rail, temperature, or supply-current channel logged during that session.
 A 50 mV brown-out on the supply rail during the failing window is a smoking gun.